You’ll be pleased to know that getting to Kensington and Chelsea is very easy, given the many transport options present in the area!

 There are several ways of reaching Kensington & Chelsea from Heathrow Airport.

 By far the easiest and cheapest way of travelling from Heathrow to Kensington & Chelsea is by Underground.
-The Underground serves all (presently) four Heathrow terminals with the Piccadilly Line.
-This line takes you direct to Earls Court, Gloucester Road, South Kensington and Knightsbridge – all of these stations are in Kensington & Chelsea.
+The Underground serves all Heathrow terminals on the Piccadilly Line.
+This line takes you directly to Earls Court, Gloucester Road, South Kensington and Knightsbridge – all of these stations are in Kensington & Chelsea.
 Journey time to these stations is approximately 50 minutes – 1 hour.
 The first three stations also interchange to the Circle and District lines – if you want to go to Notting Hill, for example, or Sloane Square.

 Alternatively, you might prefer to take the nonstop Heathrow Express train to Paddington Station which, although much more expensive than the Underground, only has a journey time of 15 minutes.
 From Paddington, you can change for the Circle Line to Notting Hill Gate, High Street Kensington, Gloucester Road, South Kensington and Sloane Square.

 Heathrow Airport is directly connected to Kensington via the M4 motorway (which then becomes the A4) so taking a taxi is also a reasonable option, albeit a pricer one.
 You will find queues of the normal London black cabs (taxis) waiting outside Heathrow’s terminal buildings – simply follow the signs.
-You are obviously at the mercy of motorway traffic, but journey time can be anything from a speedy 25 minutes.
+You are obviously at the mercy of motorway/A road traffic, but journey time can be anything from a speedy 25 minutes upwards.
 The fare will be approximately £50.

 Getting To Kensington and Chelsea from Gatwick Airport